 The lucent attracted many followers to their cause and many omid spread the faith as missionaries of the crystalline, multidimensional beings which they believe are gods.

-Other than missionaries, most omid encountered outside Omid Space are bands of traders and pirates.
+Other than missionaries, most omid encountered outside Omid Space are bands of independent traders and pirates.

 Externally, omid resemble humanoid chameleons.
 They are covered in a scaly hide.
 Males tend to have ornate crests of horns on their heads and face.
 Females tend to have similar, but less pronounced features.